Python Working with Files Exercises

 Key takeaways:

-and counts the total number of lines.
+Consider the following code that recursively reads all .txt files in a directory data/ and counts the total number of lines.
 Which option correctly implements this?

 import os